mohammedelmala/blog/README.md

 ## you have to run these commands

-npm install --save axios lodash npm install --save redux react-redux redux-thunk
+npm install --save axios lodash redux react-redux redux-thunk